 - complete an approved school counseling program at an Illinois institution

 - hold a master’s degree in school counseling; counseling or a related field; or an educational field

-- pass the Basic Skills or Test of Academic Proficiency (TAP) and School Counselor content-area tests
+- pass the School Counselor content-area tests

 - hold or be qualified to hold a teaching certificate OR complete coursework addressing required knowledge as part of an approved program